Runoff pollution and how to prevent it

 Maintaining the lateral is the property owner’s responsibility.
 If your home is over 40 years old or you believe that your lateral is leaky, it is recommended to have it inspected.
 Utilities Kingston offers lateral inspection services.

 It is illegal to have sump pump outlets or downspouts terminating in the sewer system.
 These are major contributors to sewer overflows.
 Citizens are encouraged to terminate them in rain barrels, artesian wells, rain gardens or onto their property where the water will be at least partially absorbed by the soil.

 Landscaping projects on your property that will slow, catch, use and/or filter rain water or snowmelt will help reduce the effects of runoff pollution.
 Always consider the suitability of these solutions for your landscape before implementing them.
 Many of these techniques will also help you use less treated water on your lawn and garden.

-- wikiHow: How to Reduce Stormwater Runoff at Your Home
+Here are suggestions for landscaping solutions you can do at home: wikiHow: How to Reduce Stormwater Runoff at Your Home.

 Soil high in organic content retains much more water than other types of soil and is also a superb growing medium.
 Compost is an excellent source of soil that has high organic content.
 Compost is easy to make yourself with an outdoor composter, and large quantities are available at your local nursery or garden centre, as well as at KARC.
 If you are building a new house insist that at least a foot of high quality soil be used.
 Many new developments overlook this inexpensive landscape feature that can prevent flooding and provide an excellent base for gardens and lawns.
 Unfortunately many new developments use an inadequate amount of poor soil underneath the turf.